BubblyDrink/landing-Page/README.md

 # landing-Page
-Basic page using html and css
+A Portfolio page using only HTML, CSS, and javascript.
+Links to other projects are stored here.